zuraenee/30-Algorithms-in-30-Days/README.md

 ### FLoat Stack Algorithm - Day 14

+A float stack is a data structure that stores a list of floating-point numbers.
+It is similar to a stack, in that elements can only be added to the top of the stack or removed from the top of the stack.
+However, a float stack also supports the operation of peeking at the top element of the stack without removing it.
+The following is an algorithm for implementing a float stack:
+1. Create a new array to store the elements of the stack.
+2. Initialize the stack pointer to -1.
+3. To push an element onto the stack, do the following:
+1. Increment the stack pointer.
+2. Store the element at the index of the stack pointer.
+4. To pop an element from the stack, do the following:
+1. Decrement the stack pointer.
+2. Return the element at the index of the stack pointer.
+5. To peek at the top element of the stack, do the following:
+1. Return the element at the index of the stack pointer.
+The stack pointer is a variable that keeps track of the index of the top element of the stack.
+When an element is pushed onto the stack, the stack pointer is incremented.
+When an element is popped from the stack, the stack pointer is decremented.
+The array used to store the elements of the stack must be large enough to hold all of the elements that will be pushed onto the stack.
+If the stack becomes full, an error will be thrown.
+The float stack algorithm is a simple and efficient way to store a list of floating-point numbers.
+It is used in a variety of applications, such as computer graphics, scientific computing, and engineering.

 ### Reverse Addition - Day 15

+The algorithm first asks the user to input two numbers.
+Then, it uses the reverseNum() method to reverse the order of the digits in each number.
+The reverseNum() method works by repeatedly dividing the number by 10 and taking the remainder.
+The remainder is then added to a running total, which is multiplied by 10 each time.
+This process continues until the number is 0.
+Finally, the algorithm adds the two reversed numbers together and prints the sum.

 ### Coin Sum Generator - Day 16

+This algorithm generates the different ways to make a given amount of money using a set of coins.
+The algorithm works by first initializing an array of size num+1, where num is the amount of money to be made.
+The first element of the array is initialized to 1, as there is only one way to make 0 money.
+For each coin in the set, the algorithm iterates through the array from coins[i] to num and adds ways[j-coins[i]] to ways[j].
+This represents the number of ways to make j money using the first i coins, plus the number of ways to make j-coins[i] money using the first i coins.
+The algorithm terminates when it has iterated through all of the coins in the set.
+The final value of ways[num] is the number of ways to make num money using the given set of coins.

 ### Password Generator - Day 17

+The algorithm generates passwords of a given length by randomly selecting characters from a set of characters that includes numbers, symbols, and letters.
+The algorithm first selects a random number from 0 to 3, which represents the type of character to be generated.
+If the random number is 0, then a number is generated.
+If the random number is 1, then a symbol is generated.
+If the random number is 2, then a lowercase letter is generated.
+If the random number is 3, then an uppercase letter is generated.
+The generated character is then printed to the console.
+The algorithm repeats this process until the desired length of password has been generated.

 ### Ascii Value - Day 18

+The algorithm is a simple program that takes a string as input and prints the total ASCII value of the string, as well as the ASCII value of each character in the string.
+The program first declares a string variable called `c` and an integer variable called `totalValue`.
+It then prompts the user to enter a string and stores the input in the `c` variable.
+The program then uses a for loop to iterate over the characters in the `c` variable.
+In each iteration, the program adds the ASCII value of the current character to the `totalValue` variable.
+Once the for loop has finished, the program prints the total ASCII value of the string and the ASCII value of each character in the string.
+The program is a simple example of how to use the ASCII value of a character.
+ASCII is a character encoding standard that assigns a unique number to each character in the English alphabet, as well as a number of other characters.
+The ASCII value of a character can be used to represent the character in a computer program.

 ### Pyramid Generator - Day 19

+BLACKBOX AI
+This algorithm is a program that prints a diamond shape.
+The program first asks the user to enter the number of rows in the diamond.
+Then, it uses a for loop to iterate over the rows.
+In each iteration, the program prints a number of spaces equal to the number of rows minus the current row number.
+Then, it prints a number of dollar signs equal to twice the current row number minus one.
+Finally, the program prints a newline character.
+The program is a simple example of how to use for loops and conditional statements to control the flow of a program.

 ### Matrix Keypad - Day 20

+This algorithm is a program that takes a string as input and outputs the same string, but with all the vowels removed.
+The vowels in the English language are: a, e, i, o, and u.
+The program uses a for loop to iterate over the characters in the input string.
+For each character, the program checks if it is a vowel.
+If the character is a vowel, the program removes it from the string.
+Otherwise, the character is left in the string.
+The program then outputs the resulting string.
+The program is a simple example of how to use a for loop to iterate over a string.
+It is also a simple example of how to use the in operator to check if a character is a member of a set.

 ### Binary To Decimal Conversion - Day 21

+This algorithm converts a binary number to a decimal number.
+The algorithm first takes a binary number as input.
+It then iterates over the binary number, starting from the rightmost digit.
+For each digit, the algorithm multiplies the digit by 2 to the power of the current index.
+The algorithm then adds the results of these multiplications to get the decimal equivalent of the binary number.
+The algorithm is a simple example of how to convert a binary number to a decimal number.
+It is also a simple example of how to use the pow() function to raise a number to a power.

 ### Character Frequency - Day 22